Al Pastor Cornbread Tamale Pie

-Assembling the tamale pie
+Assembling the tamale pie casserole

-Once the pork mixture is ready to go, you’ll spread it over the cornbread layer.
+Once the pork mixture is ready to go, you’ll spread it over the Jiffy cornbread layer.
 Next you’ll later the pineapple over top, and then a healthy layer of cheddar.

-an optional step after baking the tamale pie is to pop it under a broiler for 2-3 minutes, which helps give it a nice, charred and crispy crust.
+An optional step after baking the tamale pie is to pop it under a broiler for 2-3 minutes, which helps give it a nice, charred and crispy crust.

 I love to serve my Tamale Pie Al Pastor with avocado slices, lime wedges and fresh cilantro leaves, but it would also be great with thinly sliced scallion, hot sauce and guacamole!